AndyCarlsson/pokedex/README.md

 # Pokedex

 This is a xamarin forms app written in C#/.Net inspired by the classic pokemon game.
-My main goal was to practice building a mobile application with xamarin forms with focus on the xaml markup language.
+My main goal was to practice building a mobile application in xamarin forms with focus on the xaml markup language.
+As well as understanding how you can work with restful api´s.

+* It is optimized for running on android.

-I used the restful API https://pokeapi.co/ with a .Net wrapper from github user https://github.com/mtrdp642/PokeApiNet.
+I used the restful API at https://pokeapi.co/ with an api-wrapper from github user https://github.com/mtrdp642/PokeApiNet.